 Specific IT and Computing lessons are timetabled weekly in the computing suite.
-During these sessions, children have access to their own computer.
-These sessions cover the skills and experience required to develop IT and Computing capability through the school’s scheme of work which is Rising Stars.
-This scheme enables the children to cover a wide range of topics in order to learn a broad and balanced curriculum.
-Each Computing lesson assesses children’s prior understanding and skills and aims to build on this through the use of the Gade Valley Principles of Teaching and Learning.
-This ensures that learning is effective through challenging the children, maximising learning time and providing clear learning goals.
-As much as possible, the teaching of IT and Computing is done through cross curricular subject links for example many classes have linked their English, History, Geography, Art and many other units to their Computing topics.
+During these sessions, pupils have access to their own computer.
+These sessions cover the skills and experience required to develop IT and Computing capability.
+At Gade Valley, our Computing sessions are taught through the National Centre for Computing Education scheme.
+This scheme enables the children to cover a wide range of topics.
+We have sequenced these topics to ensure that our pupils learning takes place within a broad and balanced curriculum.
+Each Computing lesson assesses pupil’s prior understanding and skills and aims to build on this.
+Teachers also ensure that the Gade Valley Principles of Teaching and Learning are fully implemented within each session: this ensures that learning is effective through challenging the children, maximising learning time and providing clear learning goals.
+Wherever possible, the teaching of Computing is done through cross curricular subject links.
+For example, many classes have linked their English, History, Geography and Art to their Computing topics.